Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Eflin let his hands float down to his side and hung his head, wondering what kind of thoughts a rational being should have in these final moments.
 Fear?
 Fear accomplished nothing.
 Should he spend the brief remainder of his life in distress?
 That seemed like a pointless self-torture.

 He settled on…*appreciation.* He had enjoyed the gift of existence.
 Sometimes he had taken it for granted.
 Often, he had frittered his time away on distractions.
-Now, he noticed *everything.* The subtle texture of the smooth deck under his feet, the precise temperature of the air as it flowed into and out of him...The way Ler shifted next to him, sighed and turned.
+Now, he noticed *everything.* The subtle texture of the smooth deck under his feet, the precise temperature of the air as it flowed into and out of him...
+The way Ler shifted next to him, sighed and turned.

 "...You have my respect, Shipmaster," he said.